I could call this a ‘letter to society’s ignorance’.

 In medical terminology, my illness is called multiple sclerosis.
 Despite the above tags, I could, therefore, give this post many other negative sounding titles.

-I won’t because I do have some dignity left, even after eleven years of people betraying love and friendship so they can make themselves feel better.
+I won’t because I do have some dignity and pride left, even after eleven years of people betraying love and friendship so they can make themselves feel better.

 I retired six years ago.